MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   COBOL source members so I don't have to bother keeping them in sequence manually when editing the members

+DASDSCAN.txt    - check all online dasd volumes to make sure they are
+                  not getting low on freespace. where possible checks that files on the dasd volser are not using too many extents (program source comments explain the
+                  'where possible' and refer to the appropriate manual.

 DATEPROG.txt    - UTILITY LIBRARY/PROGRAMS/MACROS used by many of my
                   programs.
 If you download anything from here you will probably need this.
 It will one day be the only date